koonergurjot/Gurjots-Games/docs/OVERVIEW.md

 4. Run `npm run sync:games` to refresh auxiliary artifacts (offline cache, etc.).
 5. Run `npm run health` to verify the metadata.

+## Quests and XP

+The quest system lives in [`shared/quests.js`](../shared/quests.js) and exposes three key helpers:

+- `getActiveQuests(date?)` returns the currently active daily and weekly quests along with the player's saved progress.
+- `recordPlay(slug, tags, date?)` advances quest counters and adds XP when a quest goal is achieved.
+It is invoked automatically by [`shared/game-boot.js`](../shared/game-boot.js) whenever a game session starts.
+- `getXP()` reads the accumulated XP total from local storage.

+Quests are deterministic rotations seeded by UTC timestamps:

+- Two daily quests are selected every calendar day (00:00 UTC) from the daily pool.
+- One weekly quest is selected for each ISO week, refreshing every Monday (00:00 UTC).

+Progress is tracked per profile in `localStorage` under `questProgress:<profile>:<type>:<seed>` keys.
+Completing a quest grants the XP defined in the quest descriptor.
+After each update, the module emits a `quests:updated` `CustomEvent` on `window`, allowing widgets (such as the shell quest tracker) to refresh without polling.
+Listeners receive `{ xp, daily, weekly, timestamp }` data in the event detail, but can also call `getActiveQuests()` and `getXP()` for the latest state.

+The quest widget added to the shell (`shared/quest-widget.js`) listens for this event, renders current progress on page load, and updates automatically after each `recordPlay` call.